siyul-park/uniflow/docs/user_extension.md

 ## Service Integration

-Integrate the runtime environment into your service using two approaches:
+Integrate the runtime environment into your service in two ways.

-**Continuous Integration**: Maintain the runtime environment continuously to promptly respond to external requests.
-Each runtime environment runs in independent containers, suitable for scenarios requiring continuous workflow execution.
+**Continuous Integration**: Maintain the runtime environment to respond quickly to external requests.
+Each runtime environment runs in an independent container, suitable for scenarios requiring continuous workflow execution.
+Configure the runtime environment with built-in extensions:

-Explore the [built-in extension](../ext/README.md) to configure the runtime environment:

 ```go
 func main() {